-Businesses want to keep legacy software working as long as it’s useful, but at some point the software has to go.
+Businesses want to keep legacy applications working as long as they’re useful, but at some point the applications have to go.
 Who decides when that should happen, and under what circumstances the death knoll tolls can matter greatly.
 With a little extra thinking, a needed change may result in surprisingly great ROI and better workflow.

 Sooner or later, software created at any point in time has to go.
 When is the question.